ember-cli-deploy/ember-cli-deploy/README.md

   this.name = 'ember-deploy-super-awesome';
   this.type = 'ember-deploy-addon';

-  // ember-deploy will merge ember-deploy-addon's adapters property this.adapters = {
+  // ember-cli-deploy will merge ember-deploy-addon's adapters property this.adapters = {
     index: {
       'super-awesome': SuperAwesomeCustomIndexAdapter